13 Everyday Phrases That Actually Came From Shakespeare

 In “Cymbeline,” one of Shakespeare’s lesser-known plays, Iachimo says to Posthumus Leonatus, “We will have these things set down by lawful counsel, and straight away for Britain, lest the bargain should catch cold and starve …” (Act 1, Scene 4).

 In other words, if the deal takes too long, it will fall apart.
-This created the idea of “cold” causing an unwanted event, like illness, for the first time.
+Shakespeare created the idea of “cold” causing illness for the first time.

 5. “It’s all Greek to me.”